Skip to content

 When an MCP server connects, every tool it exposes gets serialized into the AI's context.
 That means the tool name, its description, and the full Zod parameter schema — all converted to text tokens.

 Those tokens are consumed before you type a single word.
-With a 200K token context window, 10,000 tokens is 5% of your budget gone to tool definitions alone.
-Add a few external integrations and you can easily hit 20-30%.
+With a 200K token context window, 25,000 tokens is over 12% of your budget gone to tool definitions alone.
+Add a few external integrations and you can easily hit 30% or more.

 Crow's Tool Inventory

-Crow's five core servers expose 49 tools total:
+Crow's core servers expose over 110 tools total:

 ServerToolsExamples